Ceterai/Ceterai.github.io/MyEnternia/Wiki/EDSAugment/README.md

 - The item you've just picked up seems to have visual EDS markings on it.
 EDS is an alta formation focused on protecting altas from all possible threats, and thus all related items and objects often reflect that goal in their characteristics.
 Unfortunately, it seems like EDS's automated defence system went out of control recently, so I'd suggest avoiding contact with still active facilities.
+- You obtained an augment.
+These modules can provide a wide range of benefits.
+Install them to an Enviro Protection Pack (EPP) with a right-click.

 ## Sources